-- e. making calls for applications and publicising terms and conditions for eligibility; - f. checking of applications for approval of projects against terms and eligibility conditions, and compliance with the Agreements including, where appropriate, public procurement provisions;; - g. laying down contractual obligations in writing between the IPARD Agency and the final beneficiaries including information on possible sanctions in the event of non-compliance with those obligations and, where necessary, the issue of approval to commence work; - h. execution of on-the-spot checks to establish eligibility both prior to and following project approval; - i. follow-up actions to ensure progress of projects being implemented; - j. reporting of progress of measures being implemented against indicators; - k. ensuring that the final beneficiary is made aware of the Community contribution to the project;
+- c. selecting and checking operations in accordance with the criteria and mechanisms applicable to the IPARD Programmes, and complying with the relevant Community and national rules; - d. carrying out checks to ensure that the expenditure declared has actually been incurred in accordance with applicable rules, the products or services have been delivered in accordance with the approval decision, and the payment requests by the final beneficiary are correct.
+These checks shall cover financial, administrative, technical and physical aspects of operations, as appropriate; - e. making calls for applications and publicising terms and conditions for eligibility; - f. checking of applications for approval of projects against terms and eligibility conditions, and compliance with the Agreements including, where appropriate, public procurement provisions;; - g. laying down contractual obligations in writing between the IPARD Agency and the final beneficiaries including information on possible sanctions in the event of non-compliance with those obligations and, where necessary, the issue of approval to commence work; - execution of on-the-spot checks to establish eligibility both prior to and following project approval; - i. follow-up actions to ensure progress of projects being implemented; - j. reporting of progress of measures being implemented against indicators; - k. ensuring that the final beneficiary is made aware of the Community contribution to the project;